russkyc/paymongo-sharp/README.md

 This client wrapper is designed to make it easy for .NET developers to interact with the Paymongo API.
 It provides a simple, intuitive interface that abstracts the API, allowing you to access a typed client and focus on building your Paymongo-integrated application faster.
 </p>

-> [!WARNING]
+> [!NOTE]
 > This is in it's early development stages and does not offer support for the whole
 > Paymongo API.
-We recommend waiting for a stable release package before using this in your
-> application as pre-release versions might undergo breaking changes that require refactoring.
-This is made available early only for testing purposes.

 #### Installation

-Install pre-release package from: [Nuget](https://www.nuget.org/packages/Paymongo.Sharp/) using nuget cli or the nuget package manager.
+Install package from: [Nuget](https://www.nuget.org/packages/Paymongo.Sharp/) using nuget cli or the nuget package manager.

 #### Client usage